markmiscavage/scarlet/docs/source/cms/scarletvsdjangoadmin.rst

         order = models.PositiveInteger()

-A simple admin for this app that lets a user perfom simple gallery editing might look like this
+An admin for this app that lets a user perfom simple gallery editing might look like this

 ::